 Think of magnification in terms of how much area your macula is using to see something.
 A 2X magnifier expands a word so that it uses twice the area, i.e. twice as many cone cells.
 This might not seem like much but it should make most or all of the paragraphs above comfortably readable.

 The largest (4″/100mm) magnifier in the picture above magnifies the least but it means you can scan a larger area like a map & see more adjacent streets or words without moving the magnifier.
-The smallest hand magnifier (2″ 50mm) should be enough for fine print in contracts or pill bottle instructions.
+The smallest hand magnifier (2″ 50mm) should be enough for most fine print.
+[Note: We no longer supply the metal rim 75mm magnifier but offer a plastic rim version instead.

 Still Can’t See?